BACLS Event Endorsement

 Applications should be no more than two pages and include:

-- details of how the event speaks to BACLS General Principles
+- 100-word description of how the event speaks to BACLS General Principles

-- any institutional support or funds already in place, or being applied for
+- Details of any other financial support or funds already in place, or being applied for

 BACLS-WHN General Principles